 While there are many benefits to remote workplaces, employees may work without much supervision, with no one else around to witness or intervene and giving harassers the feeling that they easily take advantage of their target’s isolation.
 Remote harassment can also occur in highly collaborative environments, with inappropriate messages or requests coming via private channels even during a team meeting.
 Additionally, employees may not feel comfortable enough with their supervisors or HR department to feel like any claim they make will be taken seriously.
 All these factors can put remote workplaces at high risk for harassment.

 How often does workplace harassment happen during remote work?
-A 2021 poll from AllVoices anonymous discrimination and harassment reporting service found that 38% of participants had been affected by remote workplace harassment, which took place via email, video calls, private messaging apps, or by phone.
+A 2021 poll from our partners at AllVoices found that 38% of participants had been affected by remote workplace harassment, which took place via email, video calls, private messaging apps, or by phone.
 Furthermore, 24% of those polled believe that harassment continued or even got worse while working remotely.
+AllVoices is an Employee Feedback Management Platform (EFMP) and EasyLlama partner that companies can use to systematically ask for, accept, analyze, and act on employee feedback of all kinds.
+Employers leverage AllVoices for building trust with employees, increasing retention, mitigating risk, and improving employee well-being, all while maintaining SOC2 and SOX compliance.

 Get An Instant Free Course Preview